sergiosepulveda09/AnotherAnimatedLoadingView/README.md

 #  Loading Animation UI View - Loading View

-Simple loading animation Pong that was created using SwiftUI.
+Simple loading animation that was created using SwiftUI.

 # Table of Contents